Venetian ceruse: Chemical composition

 The primary active ingredient in Venetian ceruse was white lead (PbCO3·Pb(OH)2) also known as hydrocerrusite, which is a hydrate form of cerrusite.
 Cerrusite is also known as the heavy metal, lead carbonate (PbCO3), which encourages skin depigmentation.

 Apart from its adverse health effects on the human body, white lead had many qualities that made it a valuable ingredient for use in various cosmetic products during the 16th century.
 Its opaque nature made it an ideal product for concealing imperfections on the skin's surface.
 The presence of lead compounds in Venetian ceruse allowed it to be dissolved in water to form a thick paste that could be easily absorbed by the body through the skin.
 When mixed with vinegar, the white lead composition of Venetian ceruse had a cooling and drying effect that would suck moisture from the skin of the individual's face and prevent inflammation.
 Therefore, ceruse was also commonly used for medicinal purposes by surgeons in the 16th century to dry up moist sores.

 White lead was not only used in Venetian ceruse, but also several other 16th century cosmetics.
-They had presence in blush products for application on the cheeks and were used in lip stains, by combining red pigments such as vermilion or sandalwood and cinnabar, which contained more harmful compounds such as mercury sulphide.
+It was contained in blush products for application on the cheeks and used in lip stains by combining red pigments such as vermilion or sandalwood and cinnabar, which contained more harmful compounds such as mercury sulphide.

 Manufacture

 The process of manufacturing Venetian ceruse involved carefully placing lead sheets into clay pots partially filled with vinegar.
 The pots were then sealed with lead lids or packed straw and kept aside for several weeks, allowing lead acetate to form and produce lead carbonate once eventually exposed to air.

 The white lead present in ceruse originated from various locations around Europe, however Italy was the major manufacturer of corrosives and had been exporting ceruse since the 14th century.
 Following the powerful influence of the Venetian Renaissance, Venice quickly became a major merchant and fashion capital during the late Middle Ages and the Renaissance.
 It was well known for its high-quality luxury goods available at lower prices and played a significant role in the pigment trade.
-The white lead present in ceruse was the exact same compound used in cosmetic products, as medicine and by artists to paint with on canvas.
-As such, its multiple uses meant the quality and purity of the ceruse was very important to the user.
+The white lead present in ceruse was the same compound used in cosmetic products, in medications, and by artists to paint with on canvas.
+As such, the quality and purity of the ceruse was very important to the user.
 Some sources state that Venetian ceruse was much more expensive than regular ceruse due to its higher purity and refinement, selling for up to twice as much as regular lead white.